MRS Training & Rescue are leading first aid training and assessment providers, and are approved by an awarding body.

 Up to 150,000 people in the UK die each year in situations where first aid could have made a difference.

 Companies with 25 – 50 employees are required by the Health and Safety Executive to have at least one person with the ‘Emergency First Aid at Work’ qualification.
-In workplaces with a higher number of employees, it is recommended that you have numerous fully trained first aiders, reducing the risk of serious implications of lack of first aid trained staff.
+In workplaces with a larger number of employees, it's advisable to have multiple fully trained first aiders.
+This helps mitigate the risk of serious consequences resulting from a shortage of staff trained in first aid.

 As accidents and illness can happen at any time, it’s important that first aid is always readily available for workers.
 Employers have a legal responsibility towards their employees, and they must appoint a person to take charge in any incident if this is not themselves.